Project Zomboid: Plot

-General John McGrew issues a statement on July 14 assuring that "America is safe" while elaborating on details of the Knox Event, confirming that the infection is spread through direct fluid contact, scratches, and other "un-American" acts of violence.
-Increased chaos within the Exclusion Zone eventually leads to a breach of the military blockade, resulting in the complete withdrawal of the military.
-Around this time, Louisville canonically becomes infected (though the player can visit Louisville prior to the breach and find it infected).
+McGrew issues a statement on July 14 assuring that "America is safe" while elaborating on details of the Knox Event, confirming that the infection is spread through direct fluid contact, scratches, and other "un-American" acts of violence.
+Increased chaos within the exclusion zone eventually leads to a breach of the military blockade, resulting in the complete withdrawal of the military.
+Around this time, Louisville becomes infected (though the player can visit Louisville prior to the breach and find it infected).
 By July 15, the first reports of individuals falling ill to the Knox Infection without being bitten are confirmed by the media.
-As the Exclusion Zone expands, the airborne transmission of the virus becomes apparent.
-On July 16, in a desperate attempt to contain the spread, the United States military demolishes bridges over the Ohio River, killing hundreds of escaping civilians and effectively trapping survivors and zombies within Knox Country.
+As the exclusion zone expands, the airborne transmission of the virus becomes apparent.
+On July 16, in a desperate attempt to contain the spread, the US military demolishes bridges over the Ohio River, killing hundreds of escaping civilians and trapping both survivors and zombies in Knox Country.

-On July 17, the highly contagious virus is confirmed in Cincinnati, Mogadishu, Seoul, Okinawa, and multiple cities in England.
-In a final broadcast, General John McGrew addresses the individuals unaffected by the second wave of the Knox Event, urging them to take extreme measures for their survival.
+On July 17, the virus is confirmed in Cincinnati, Mogadishu, Seoul, Okinawa, and multiple cities in England.
+In a final broadcast, McGrew addresses the individuals unaffected by the second wave of the Knox Event, urging them to take extreme measures for their survival.
 He confirms that while these immune individuals cannot contract the disease naturally, they remain susceptible to infection through fluid contact, specifically citing bites.
 McGrew commands these survivors to defend themselves, stressing the importance of their survival for the continuation of humanity.
 The general ends his message assuring the survivors they haven't been forgotten and promising rescue and support.
-Subsequently, most radio and television stations cease operation by July 18, marking the end of the world.
+Subsequently, most radio and television stations cease operations by July 18, marking the end of the world.